seanfdnn/ergodox-layout/readme.md

 ### Miscellaneous changes

 * `LEAD u` now starts the symbolic unicode input system, instead of the OS-one.
-* The mouse acceleration keys on the [Navigation and Media](#navigation-and-media-layer) layer have been turned into toggles: tap them once to turn them on, until tapped again.
+* The mouse acceleration keys on the **Navigation/Media** layer have been turned into toggles: tap them once to turn them on, until tapped again.
 Tapping an accelerator button will turn all the others off.
 * When the **ARROW** layer is on, the *red* and *blue* LEDs light up now.

 ### Heatmap